Mandatory House in Multiple Occupation (HMO) Licensing

 - all HMOs with five or more occupiers living in two or more households who share some amenities such as a kitchen or bathroom regardless of the number of storeys

 - self-contained flats where there are up to two flats in the block and one or both of the flats are occupied by five or more persons in two or more separate households.
 This will apply regardless of whether the block is above or below commercial premises.
 This will bring certain flats above shops on high streets within mandatory licensing as well as small blocks of flats which are not connected to commercial premises.

-Your can read more about mandatory licenses and the recent changes to the definition that came into force on 1 October 2018 here
+Your can read more about mandatory licenses and the recent changes to the definition that came into force on 1 October 2018.

 Applying for a Mandatory Licence

-The application form is online.
+The application form for the Mandatory Licence can be found online.
 Please read the guidance notes to ensure that you make your application successfully.

 - Lease Holder/s

 In deciding whether to grant a licence, the council must be satisfied that the proposed licence holder 'is a fit and proper person to be the licence holder…’ and that ‘the proposed manager of the house is a fit and proper person to be the manager of the house…’

 The licence may be revoked where the council no longer considers that the licence holder is a fit and proper person to be the licence holder and where the council no longer considers that the management of the house is being carried on by persons who are not in each case fit and proper persons to be involved in its management.